JosuehCA/OOP_Team2/Pitch Producto Final.md

 The user will have a section where they will be automatically notified if a marine product is about to expire.
 This feature is not just a part of our software; it's one of the key things that make our system incredibly helpful.
 It ensures that you're always in the loop, making timely decisions to keep your seafood products fresh and of the highest quality.
 It's like having a friendly reminder right when you need it the most.

-4. **Cost and time savings:**

-Last but not least, by automating traditionally manual processes, our system brings substantial time and cost savings.
-Increased efficiency goes beyond immediate operation, it means having more time to solve other tasks.

 **[Reminder of project objectives.]**

 Before we proceed with the demonstration of our POC, it's essential to understand the objectives we set out to achieve with this project.